gaehlerm/SoftwareEngineering/README.md

 It is generally recommended to do all the automatization in the beginning of a project.
 This has several reasons.
 First of all, it's the most efficient way to do it.
 You can use the automated pipelines right from the beginning.
 And all new team members can simply clone and build the project with a few commandline commands.

 Furthermore it may be difficult to automate an existing project.
 Thus automating it right from the beginning might save you quite some work.

+## Exercise

+Take an existing project and automate getting the project as well as the build. // how to set up such a project as an exercise?

 # 28. Complexity